Posting signals in your channel can be done in one of two ways:

 - A stop loss may not be above an entry for a long or below an entry for a short.

-- Breakout trades can be triggered by the usage of the words ‘above or below’. eg Enter above 200-100 or Enter Below 100-200.
+- Breakout trades can be triggered by the usage of the phrase "Type: Breakout", or the words "above" or "below".
+For example: Enter above 200-100 or Enter Below 100-200.
 This will wait before buying.

 - Breakout trades can only have up to 2 prices as entries.

 - Multiple prices can be used in one line.
 They will be sorted automatically based on the trade/signal direction, eg. Buy 100 300 200 400.

 Below the most simplest form of a signal (leverage in this example).
 For non leverage signals the leverage line can be omitted.

 This method is by far the quickest way to paste a signal, but also has its limitations.
 Some of these limitations include: No indication of intended ratio usage, risk allocation text is ignored, any trailing text added is ignored.